nim-lang/Nim/doc/manual.md

 If the for loop expression `e` does not denote an iterator and the for loop has exactly 1 variable, the for loop expression is rewritten to `items(e)`;
-ie. an `items` iterator is implicitly invoked:
+i.e. an `items` iterator is implicitly invoked:

   ```nim
   for x in [1,2,3]: echo x